 The Hickory Trail

-This trail covers a distance of 1.4 miles and has an even terrain.
-The area is full of multi-flora rose and dogwood shrubs, and is home to many different species of birds.
-The trail culminates in a wooded area consisting of Maple and Hickory trees, which boasts an impressive collection of shagbark hickory trees.
+This trail covers 1.4 miles and has an even terrain.
+The area is full of multi-flora rose and dogwood shrubs and is home to many different species of birds.
+The trail culminates in a wooded area of Maple and Hickory trees, boasting an impressive collection of shagbark hickory trees.

 The Bluebird Trail